dmfbsh/dmfbsh.github.io/_notes/Shropshire - Notebook.md

 7. Move the developed photo to the item's folder - use the Move function in the AHK Shropshire Photography application to do this<br/><br/>

-8. Edit photo as required with Affinity Photo and / or Perfectly Clear<br/><br/>
+8. Edit photo as required with Affinity Photo and / or Luminar<br/><br/>

 9. In the AHK Shropshire Photography application record any adjustments made in the photo editor(s)<br/><br/>